The ultimate guide to a successful discovery call

 - Share how your product has helped similar businesses in the past.
 You want leads to be able to see themselves in the story so they can imagine how your product would benefit their company.

-- Summarize the prospect’s pain points to show that you clearly understand their business.
+- Summarise the prospect’s pain points to show that you clearly understand their business.
 Underline how your company can work to solve those problems.

 If the prospect seems interested, schedule a follow-up sales call before ending the conversation.